-Thetford Conservation Group is being launched in Thetford aiming to give a wide range of people the chance to get close to nature and help look after some of the town’s fantastic green open spaces – which include a Site of Special Scientific Interest, a scheduled ancient monument, two woodlands and large stretches of beautiful riverside.
+Thetford Conservation Group aims to give a wide range of people the chance to get close to nature and help look after some of the town’s fantastic green open spaces – which include a Site of Special Scientific Interest, a scheduled ancient monument, two woodlands and large stretches of beautiful riverside.

-The group will tackle a wide variety of tasks, from bringing abandoned allotment plots back into use, to helping conserve rare wildflower species on Barnham Cross Common and planting bulbs and trees.
-Mayor Brenda Canham, who is also Chair of the Town Council’s Amenities, Land and Property Committee, said “We are very lucky in Thetford to have so many wonderful green spaces freely accessible to the public on our doorsteps.
-This new group will give local people the chance to meet new people and learn new skills, whilst helping to improve our special wildlife habitats.”
+The group will tackle a wide variety of tasks such as helping conserve rare wildflower species on Barnham Cross Common and planting bulbs and trees.
+Thetford is lucky to have so many wonderful green spaces freely accessible to the public.
+Thetford Conservation Group will give local people the chance to meet new people and learn new skills, whilst helping to improve our special wildlife habitats.

 You don’t usually have to book, but if you would find it helpful to ask us anything before coming on a project for the first time, please do contact us - see below.